-Exchange an OIDC token for JFrog access
+Exchange an OIDC Token for JFrog Access

-The jf exchange-oidc-token command (jf eot) swaps an OIDC token ID from your CI identity provider for a JFrog access token and username.
+The jf exchange-oidc-token command (jf eot) exchanges an OpenID Connect (OIDC) token ID from your continuous integration (CI) identity provider for a JFrog access token and username.
 It is intended for pipelines where short-lived OIDC credentials are issued inside the job.

 πŸ“˜